aurelius-in/aurelius-in/README.md

 ---

 ## 📚 Published books (select)
 - The Agentic AI Week: Ship Weekly.
 Prove Daily.
-Scale Safely — Aug 23, 2025
+Scale Safely
-- The AI Architect's Handbook: Designing Scalable and Intelligent Systems — Mar 25, 2025
+- The AI Architect's Handbook: Designing Scalable and Intelligent Systems
-- The AI-Driven Organization: Strategies for Success — Jun 3, 2024
+- The AI-Driven Organization: Strategies for Success
-- Artificial Intelligence in Robotics: Transforming the Future — Mar 2, 2024
+- Artificial Intelligence in Robotics: Transforming the Future
-- AI Strategy and Implementation: A Practical Guide for Leaders — Jan 1, 2024
+- AI Strategy and Implementation: A Practical Guide for Leaders

 ---